Space Shuttle Columbia Disaster

 NASA Administrator

-There is one generally unknown occurrence in this tragedy...Ilan Ramon, payload specialist - Israeli Space Agency and first Israeli astronaut brought a small prayer book with him aboard STS-107.
-Somehow, as the Orbiter broke up at an altitude of 197,000 feet, and at twenty times the speed of sound, 37 pages from Ramon's orbital diary managed to survive the explosion and disintegration of Columbia, and miraculously remained intact during its 37 mile free fall back to the surface of the earth.
+There is one generally unknown occurrence in this tragedy...Ilan Ramon, payload specialist - the Israeli Space Agency and first Israeli astronaut brought a small prayer book aboard STS-107.
+Somehow, as the Orbiter broke up at an altitude of 197,000 feet, and at twenty times the speed of sound, 37 pages from Ramon's orbital diary managed to survive the explosion and disintegration of Columbia and miraculously remained intact during its 37-mile free fall back to the surface of the earth.

 Once recovered, Payload Specialist Ramon's diary was returned to his widow, Rona, including a copy of the Kiddish prayer Ramon used in orbit for her to hold on to...